learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/TensorFlow-Keras.md

 - Keras has a plethora of pre-trained models, and with a fairly simple and quick use of [transfer learning](https://builtin.com/data-science/transfer-learning#), users do not even need to build and train a model from scratch, saving on time and resources.
 - This framework is a high-level API, meaning it is fairly abstracted and more generic, allowing for users to build and train models in quite literally just a few lines of code.
 - As it is an incredibly popular framework and is an open-source platform, Keras has a massive community of active users and researchers who constantly help one another and improve the framework.
-- However, this framework does have its own set of cons as well:
+- However, this framework does have its own set of cons as well.
+For example:
   - Compared to other frameworks like PyTorch and TensorFlow, Keras just does not have as much features, such as dynamic chart creation.
   - The Keras library's error messages are incredibly ineffective, meaning that it is more difficult to debug your code and understand what exactly went wrong.
   - As Keras is a high-level API, users do not have as much control over manipulating functions.